sudoyashi/Joshis-Garage/_posts/2023-01-25-makeyourowndecal.markdown

 >
 > ...
 >
 > ...
-Skipping item G. and H. because it's not applicable to my car class.
+Skipping item G. and H. because it does not apply to my car class.
 >
 > ...

-### TLDR - Visible letters and doesn't look stupid

-The main idea is that the numbers and letters should be easily identifiable to know what number you have and what class you have.
-If you're using tiny numbers and letters, or if you have bad color contrast (e.g. white decals on a white car) trying to time and identify your car will just make it harder than it needs to be.
+### TLDR; be a racecar. show your number and class.

-## How to make your numbers and letters
+## DIY race car numbers and letters

 Ok, this is what you actually came for.
 In my case, I used a Cricut die-cutting machine.
 It cuts a design based on the image files that it receives in .svg, .png, and more.
 It is a specialty machine that you probably won't casually have lying around.
 If you DON'T have one, you have a couple options:
-1. Convince your girlfriend, boyfriend, or any significant other that they NEED a Cricut, and then you end up borrowing it
+1. Convince your girlfriend, boyfriend, or any significant other that they NEED a Cricut, where we come and swoop in to use it instead.
 2. Cut it by hand with a razor
 3. By it yourself (not recommended, we're on a budget remember!)

-Once you have a Cricut, let's look at the materials.
+Once you have a Cricut, let's look at the materials...

-### Cheap magnetic vinyl
+### Well, actually one material: magnetic vinyl

-Well, one material.
-Magnetic vinyl is sold at home improvement stores and craft stores, though they may be marketed or sold differently.
-All you are looking for is cheap magnetic sheets that you can cut (preferably <1mm thickness).

-At Home Depot, I picked up these magnetic vent covers at $8.99 each.
+You can buy magnetic vinyl at home improvement stores, look for "magnetic vent covers".
+If they don't have that, look for magnetic vinyl sheets (<1mm thickness).
+At Home Depot, I picked up these **magnetic vent covers** at $8.99 each.
 Each pack came with three 8 in. x 15 in. sheets.

 ![Magnetic Vent Covers]()

-If your local stores don't have this material, you can also try Michael's and WalMart to find the vinyl.
-Otherwise, go to Amazon.
+If your local stores don't have this material, you can also try Michael's craft store, Walmart, or Amazon.

-For four car digits (44 x 2) and ten class letters (RK STH x 2), I used two packs and the remaining material were scraps, leftover from the cuts.
+In my case, I needed four car digits (44 x 2) and ten class letters (RK STH x 2).
+I used all 6 sheets with some scrap material to make a few more letters.
+As far as design, the simple answer is to **use a thick, bold, sans-serif font** (no curly things at the ends.)

-### Create your design as an SVG file

-In Adobe Photoshop, I made the designs using an italic sans serif font, Arial.

-Setup your canvas to match your material, in this case it was 8" x 15".
-Color profile RGB (doesn't really matter honestly) and 72 PPI.
+### The longer answer, making the decal design

+You can use any software to make the design for the Cricut, as long as you get an SVG file.
+If you have Adobe Illustrator, use it, since it can save as a .svg file, but I don't have a license anymore.
+Instead, I'll use Photoshop.
+In Adobe Photoshop, I used Arial and italicized the text.
+Set up your canvas to match your material, in this case, it was 8" x 15".

 Create a text layer and type your number(s).
 For me, I just needed a single 4.
 Make your number as large as possible on your canvas to meet the 8" requirement.
-The number should run vertical so that the height can reach 8" or more.
-Rasterize your text layer and save it, or export, as a .png.
+The number should run vertically so that the height can reach 8" or more.
+Rasterize your text layer and save, or export, it as a .PNG file.
+Finally, convert the PNG to an SVG converter using an online converter like (https://convertio.co/png-svg/).

-*Preferably, you would do this in Illustrator since it can save as .svg natively, but I don't have it!*

-We have the .png file, but now we need an .svg for the Cricut to read.
-Go online and search for any PNG to SVG converter.
-Use that and proceed to cutting your design.
+Save your .SVG and let's get cutting.

 ### Cut your design

+With your SVG on your computer, let's load up the Cricut.
+(I'm also assuming you know how to operate a Cricut at this point, if not, please find a short tutorial elsewhere.)

-1. With your Cricut plugged in, connect your computer to the Cricut.
-Load your mat and cutting tool.
+1. Power on the Cricut and load your mat and cutting tool.
 2. Open Cricut Design Space and upload your image (.svg)
 3. On the computer, line up your design with your material on the mat
-4. Test the cut with PAPER first.
-See where the design falls on an 8.5" x 11" and adjust your mat placement.
+4. Load a sheet of PAPER to test the cut.
+Start the job and see where the design falls on an 8.5" x 11" and adjust your mat placement.
-5. Confirm the PAPER test with your vinyl material and see if it will all be on there.
-Make it look good.
-We're being cheap and can't afford screw-ups.
+5. Remove the paper test and see if it fits within your vinyl material.
+If not, adjust your mat and make another cut.
+It's cheaper to make mistakes on paper than on our vinyl.
-6. Load your magnetic vinyl
+6. When ready, load your magnetic vinyl
 7. Change your material to magnetic vinyl 0.6mm, it will not cut all the way, but that's okay.
 We can separate it after.
 8. Cut your design
-9. Remove the mat and carefully remove the number or letter.
-Since it is not cut through all the way, use a razor and gently poke through the cuts.
-Once a corner or edge is released, you can carefully peel away the material.
+9. Remove the mat and remove the cut number or letter.
+Since it is not cut through all the way, use a razor and poke through the cuts.
+Once you release an edge or corner, you can peel away the remaining excess material.
 10. Check your handiwork, doesn't look too bad!
 11. Repeat as needed